NothingCtrl/jabra-keep-connect/README.md

 A simple app to schedule the playing of a sound that prevents a Jabra device from going into standby mode (disconnecting).

-The 20 Hz tone should keep the headset active without impacting the audio experience.
+The 20 Hz or 20.000 Hz tone should keep the headset active without impacting the audio experience.

 ### Build app